-Most were rotten with olive fly, whose larvae burrow into olives and leave a beige scar where they entered.
-Tiny dots on an olive are OK, but that telltale scar means there is a visitor lurking within your olive.
+Tiny dots on an olive are OK, but many may be rotten with olive fly, whose larvae burrow into olives and leave a beige scar where they entered. that telltale scar means there is a visitor lurking within your olive.

 Another hazard are the dry olives.
 Trees forced to live by their own wits — away from regularly watered grass — are stressed, and their olives shrivel early.
 Shriveled olives are usable, but they bruise rapidly and don’t make a clean green olive.

-I separated them into small, medium and large olives — I have no idea what variety they are, as I don’t know how to tell the difference.
-I didn’t have enough large ones to make its own batch, so I mixed them with the mediums.
-I now had a choice of cures: brine, or lye.
-Yes, you can cure olives with lye.
+When you get home, separate your olives into small, medium and large olives — it doesn’t matter what variety they are, as I don’t know how to tell the difference.
+If you don’t have enough large ones to make its own batch, mix them with the mediums.

-The olives you see at the top of this post are cured in brine.
-This is my preferred method, as it is low-maintenance and results in a super-tangy, salty olive that keeps for more than a year and cries out for beer or ouzo.
+Unless I am doing the lye cure, brining olives is my preferred method, as it is low-maintenance and results in a super-tangy, salty olive that keeps for more than a year and cries out for beer or ouzo.
 And I like ouzo.
 A lot.

-Brine-curing is stupid easy, but takes a long time.
-You make a brine of 1/4 cup kosher salt (Diamond Crystal) to 4 cups water, plus 1/2 cup of vinegar: white wine, cider or simple white vinegar.
+Brine-curing is easy, but takes a long time.
+You make a brine of 1/4 cup kosher salt (I use Diamond Crystal) to 4 cups water, plus 1/2 cup of vinegar: white wine, cider or simple white vinegar.
 Submerge the olives in this brine and top with cheesecloth or something else to keep them underwater.
 Do not cut them.

 Cover the top of the container loosely (I use large, 1 gallon glass jars) and put the jar in a dark, cool place.
 That’s it.
 Check it from time to time — meaning every week or so at first.
 The brine should darken, and you might get a scum on the top.
 That’s OK.

 What’s going on is that your olives are fermenting; it is the fermentation that breaks down the oleuropein over time.
-That’s why I never wash my olives before curing — I want those natural yeasts on the outside of the olive to do their magic.
+The what?
+Yeah, oleuropein is the astringent substance in an unripe olive.
+It needs to go if you are going to eat one.
+Fermentation is why I never wash my olives before curing — I want those natural yeasts on the outside of the olive to do their magic.

 I change my brine every month or two, when it begins to look extra nasty.
 I don’t re-rinse the olives, during changes, either, because I want the residue to act as a “starter” to get the next batch of brine going.